 The concept of volume also shaped how Beattie understood the rhythm of a poem or piece of dramatic writing.
 Readers should, he points out, attend closely to the rhythm of the writing, and this, he explains, could be understood in terms of loudness as well as duration, “The rhythm of sounds may be marked by the distinction of loud and soft, as well as that of long and short” (Beattie, 1783: I, 283).
 It’s clear from Beattie’s account that volume was part of a critical vocabulary for understanding rhythm and conversely, as we shall see, in poetry, rhythm can express sound dynamics and volume.

 Beattie was also concerned with the dynamics of performance, that is to say with how passages should best be read aloud to convey their mood and affective dynamics, and volume was an important aspect of this.
 He explains, for instance, that “Words of indignation pronounced with a soft voice and a smile… would be ridiculous” (Beattie,1783: I, 241).
 When reading aloud, choosing the appropriate volume and modulating between degrees of loud and soft was considered essential to the successful performance of a poem.
-In his Art of Speaking, for instance, James Burgh explained how a speaker’s “success with his audience” depends much upon his “setting out in a proper key, and at a due pitch of loudness, If he begins in too high a tone, or sets out too loud, how is he afterwards to rise to a higher note, or swell his voice louder, as the more pathetic strains may require?” (emphasis original (Burgh, 1761: 12)).
+In his Art of Speaking, for instance, James Burgh explained how a speaker’s “success with his audience” depends much upon his “setting out in a proper key, and at a due pitch of loudness.
+If he begins in too high a tone, or sets out too loud, how is he afterwards to rise to a higher note, or swell his voice louder, as the more pathetic strains may require?” (emphasis original (Burgh, 1761: 12)).
 Burgh turns to terms such as “proper key,” “due pitch,” “tone” and “note” here; these terms are firmly part of musical as well as rhetorical discourse.
 He draws on them again when describing how the different emotional states require different modes of expression in both facial features and gestures, but also in terms of the dynamics of voice.
 “Despair” for instance requires the “tone of the voice” to be “loud and furious” (Burgh, 1761: 17).
 Whereas “Shame” requires a voice that is “weak and trembling” as well as short sentences and drawn down eyebrows to convey its full expression (Burgh, 1761: 17).
 He marks a number of speeches and texts with symbols to indicate the quality of delivery, which includes volume, for example in a speech on “Horrors of War,” an extract from Pope’s Homer.
 Certain lines, he indicates, are “to be spoken quick and loud,” others “to be spoken faintly, and with pity” or “to be spoken with a quivering voice” (Burgh, 1761: 16, 17).
 Recognising and performing the appropriate volume for particular literary passages when reading them aloud was key to their rhetorical expressiveness, and Burgh offered readers help in doing this by using descriptive language to indicate the appropriate dynamics.
 Other kinds of notation were also available.

 In his Lectures on Elocution (1762), Thomas Sheridan uses musical terms to distinguish between loud and soft, and high and low: “Loud and soft in speaking, is like the forte and piano in music, it only refers to the different degrees of force used in the same key whereas high and low imply a change of key” (Sheridan, 1762: 83).
 Joshua Steele’s Prosodia rationalis: or, An essay towards establishing the melody and measure of speech, to be expressed and perpetuated by peculiar symbols (1779) stresses the importance of modulating the voice, and sets out symbols for accent and emphasis, loud and soft (Steele, 1782: 24), which he applies to a number of literary examples, including a speech from Hamlet (Steele, 1762: 40).